 If your floor is supported by 'I' joists, special care is needed when installing blocking.
 You should not drive nails or screws into the sides of the flanges of an 'I' joist (illustration #2).

 A good blocking method is to position a flat 2x4 to span the gap between the top flanges of two parallel 'I' joists.
 Spread construction adhesive on the top surface of the 2x4 (the area that will support the subfloor), and drive screws through the subfloor into the 2x4 to pull the assembly tight.
 Next, install a second 2x4 underneath the first one.
 Put construction adhesive on its top surface, then fasten it-drive screws through both 2x4s, and drive screws through each 'I' joist's web into the end of the lower 2x4 only.

-After all blocking is installed, test fit the shower base.
+After all blocking is installed, test fit the shower base to ensure that the base is fully supported and even on all 4 sides.

 Use a spirit level in all directions to ensure that this "dry" installation is spot on.

 Many installers stand the shower base on edge across the joists to check for evenness.
 Adding more blocking between joists usually eliminates any flex.
 This is the best time to ensure the shower base is fully supported, does not flex or rock, and has no twist.
 Keep in mind that at the center of the base, you'll want to drive several screws to hold it down to the structure underneath (after drilling countersunk pilot holes).
 Once it's glued and screwed to a level, even, and substantial support structure, the shower base becomes very rigid.